JamFfm/PHMeasure/README.md

 ## Voltage
-This shows the calculated value of the Voltage measurment.
+This shows the calculated value of the Voltage measurement.
 Voltage = 5 / 1024.0 * Digit
-5 is the basic Voltage of the Board
+5 is the basic voltage of the Board
-This means 1024 Digit is equal to 5V.
+This means 1024 digit is equal to 5V.

 ## pH Value
-This shows the calculated value of the pH measurment. phvalue = 7 + ((2.5 - voltage) / *0.1839* )
+This shows the calculated value of the pH measurment. phvalue = 7 + ((2.532 - voltage) / *0.1839* )
 As discribed above the *0.1839* has to be adopted in the code.

+Maybe the 2.532 has to be adopted to the voltage value you measure with the short circuit between the the small BNC hole and the external part of BNC.

 # Known Problems